 This desire of consistency is why artists who are already well-established win big on Instagram.
 Professionals who already fill their niche at a world-class level will gain more exposure than those who haven't quite figured that out.
 Of course, their skill level will attract people for sure, but this puts other artists in a dilemma: they are pressured to pick a niche early, before they have even tested the waters.

-The thing with these niches is that they take years, even a lifetime to really find.
+The thing with these niches is that they take months, even years to find, and it takes even longer to develop these niches to a high level.
 An artist has certain inclinations as to which direction they want to take with their art, but for a majority of artists this is very general.
-I myself gravitated toward visual storytelling through illustrations, but that is extremely vague.
-What stories would I be telling?
+Some artists gravitate toward visual storytelling, but that is extremely vague.
+What genre of artwork should I adhere to?
 What medium should I be making my art in?
-Those are some specific questions which are often asked way too early in an artist's journey.
+Those are some specific questions which are good to ask, but more often than not beginner artists feel like they're pressured to stick to a decision before they've seen what's on offer.

 If one gets caught up with the act of gaining a following way too early, it can really affect one's growth as an artist.
-A beginner artist should be experimenting with what feels natural to them, what they like to create, etc. They should not be burdening themselves with questions they don't even know the answer to.
+A beginner artist should be experimenting with what feels natural to them, what they like to create, etc. They should not be committing themselves to things just because they sounded good at the time, or worse: because it's popular.
 Of course, I encourage artists to experiment with other mediums, but they shouldn't commit to one before knowing exactly what they are getting into.
 And that is what platforms such as Instagram are catering to: those who have figured out what niche they are in and consistently fill that role.

 Artists are already having a hard time creating ideas and going through art block.
 Pigeonholing their content to a singular subject just makes the situation worse, and these platforms do nothing but put artists into these boxes that they can't get out of without sacrificing their hard-earned following in the process.